dupengw3/MediaPickerController/README.md

 # MediaPickerController

-Helper class that provides a neat API for presenting the classical action sheet for picking images or videos from the device or camera.
+Neat API for presenting the classical action sheet for picking an image or video from the device or camera.

 ------